Mugdhaa-P/TCP_Chat_Server/README.md

 # TCP_Chat_Server
-TCP Chat Server in Golang
+Chat Server in Golang using channels, goroutines, and the `net` package that supports TCP.
+The TCP Chat application has the following components:

+`client: current user and its connection `
+`server: which manages all incoming commands, and stores chat_rooms and clients  `
+`chat_room  `
+`command: from the client to the server  `
+`TCP server: to accept network connections  `

 # Available Commands
 All commands begin with a slash '/'
  - `/username <username>` : Client can provide a username.
 If no username is provided, the user will be anonymous
- - `/join <channel_name>` : Client ca join a channel/group.
-If channel_name doesn't exist, a new channel_name will be created.
+ - `/join <chat_room>` : Client can join a chat_room.
+If the chat_room doesn't exist, a new chat_room will be created.
- - `/channels` : A list of all channels available to join will be displayed
+ - `/rooms` : A list of all chat_rooms available to join will be displayed
  - `/send <message>` : Broadcasts message to everyone in the channel
  - `/quit` : exits from the chat server